JRuizM01/Dimensional-Modeling-Snowlfake/README.md

 **CONTEXT:**
 The Jensen company is a distributor of foods around the world.
 They need to restructure their whole database system.
 To do so, I redesigned, recreated, and repopulated a data warehouse given their current database management system.
-  - You can see their current database format in the OldJensenCoERD image
+  - You can see their current database format in the **OldJensenCoERD** image
-  - You can also download OldJensenCoDB database, which is made of a 8 table transactional database.
+  - You can also download **OldJensenCoDB database**, which is made of a 8 table transactional database.
 It is a Microsoft Access file type.

 **GOAL:**
 By the end of this project, the new data warehouse for Jensen Co. will be populated.
 As a data engineer, my job is to improve their business process and make their database more efficient and easier to use.